 - Take LOTS of pictures.
 You can delete any bad ones later.

-The digiscoping adapters from Novagrade provide an easy solution to taking photos using nearly any spotting scope or binocular on the market.
+The digiscoping adapters from Avalon Optics provide an easy solution to taking photos using nearly any spotting scope or binocular on the market.
 These quality camera adapters were specially designed to fit eye-piece diameters of 39-60mm.
 This means they will nicely fit onto any of the spotting scopes available here on Procular as well as any standard to full sized binoculars.
-There are 3 available Novagrade adapters to match Nikon DSLR cameras, Canon DSLR cameras and smartphone cameras (iPhone, Samasung etc.) as below:
+There are 3 available Avalon adapters to match Nikon DSLR cameras, Canon DSLR cameras and smartphone cameras (iPhone, Samasung etc.) as below: